justinjiajia/cloud_security/labs/lab_7_new.md

   <img width="800" src="https://github.com/user-attachments/assets/b254daa5-dfe0-4b84-82da-563c2d8cd811" />

-3. Switch back to the tab that shows the *Resource timeline* view of the affected resource.
-Refresh the tab to reflect the change you just made.
+3. After making the change, return to the browser tab that shows the *Resource timeline* for the affected security group, and refresh the page so that the latest configuration data is displayed.

    <img width="800" alt="image" src="https://github.com/user-attachments/assets/32eb3b35-b150-4c42-b965-5babaa54e486" />

-   You will see the corresponding configuration change successfully recorded, along with its causes queried from CloudTrail.
+   You should now see a new configuration item that reflects the security group update, along with the correlated CloudTrail event.

-As before, the recorded change will be published to the SNS topic, which then delivered them to your email subscription for alerting.
+As before, AWS Config has also streamed this configuration change to the configured Amazon SNS topic, which then forwarded an email notification to your subscribed address for alerting.

-In this task, you located a security group in the Lab VPC and defined three new inbound rules in the security group.
-Later in this lab, you will observe these modifications are identified as a security incident and remediated.
+In this task, you located a security group in the lab VPC and added three new inbound rules to it.
+Later in the lab, these changes will be treated as a security incident and automatically remediated by the configured AWS Config rule and its remediation workflow.

 <br>